henryhungle/MM_DST/README.md

 The code is released MIT License - see `LICENSE.txt` for details.

-This code is developed from other open source projects: including our prior work DVD, CATER, and CATER for object tracking.
+This code is developed from other open source projects: including our prior work [DVD](https://github.com/facebookresearch/DVDialogues), [CATER](https://github.com/rohitgirdhar/CATER), and [related work for object tracking](https://github.com/ofrikleinfeld/ObjectPermanence).
 We thank the original contributors of these works for open-sourcing their valuable source codes.